 Alternatively, there are ergonomically designed belts, which you can wear to support the muscles around the spine.
 The elasticated straps mimic human musculature and help to develop core strength.
 A properly fitted back support can lift weight from the spine by up to 25%.
 The Work S’port is unique in being anchored firmly and comfortably into position with a strap that threads easily through the belt loops to keep the support from riding up.

 Jobs that require the head to be tilted backwards increase the risk of neck injury.
 This position is known as full extension.
 For example, painters and decorators who work on a ceiling or site workers, with the added weight of the safety helmet, who are required to look upwards for their jobs put their neck under strain.
 Job rotation is a solution to this problem, or if this cannot be done, regular breaks are recommended with head rotations to provide a full stretch to neck muscles.

 Finally, the third most common manual handling work position which increases the risk of injury, is when you are working with your hands above your shoulders.
 Reaching up to tall machines or up to high shelves can be problematic.
 The result is a decrease in blood supply to the upper limb.
 The tendons in the shoulder are very delicate and persistent static work will put these tendons under strain.
 Most people also experience discomfort and a dull ache in the upper back muscles as a result of holding their arms up in the air for long periods of time.

-Work-related injuries are going to happen whether on the cricket field, in the factory or in the office.
-Both cricket, manual work and office work put a lot of stress on the back and preventative behaviour is critical in avoiding long-term back problems.
-Adopting the right posture and knowing how to perform physical tasks like keyboard work, lifting, or moving work pieces, are as important on the shop floor or in the office as they are at the wicket.
+Work-related injuries are going to happen whether in the factory or in the office.
+Both manual work and office work put a lot of stress on the back and preventative behaviour is critical in avoiding long-term back problems.
+Adopting the right posture and knowing how to perform physical tasks over a days work are crucial to maintaining a healthy spine .